I have heard this statistic so many times (over the last 5-8 years) that, "50% of all marriages end in divorce."

 2) 55 is most cars optimal cruising speed for fuel efficiency.
 Unless you are driving really far, if you drive 55 or 65 you will get there at almost the same time on average.
 Maybe 30 seconds later.
 The article did include that it is unwise to go slower than the flow of traffic, but hey, if your lane is going 55, don't sweat it.

 Now the reason these habits or mindsets cured my rage is because it gave me a reason to not drive aggressively and it helped me realize the cost of driving aggressively.
 When someone accelerates and cuts me off and hits the brakes, I used to think, "Oh that jerk, I have to teach him a lesson and create a social cost for him so he won't do it next time."
 It is my desire for justice as well as applied economic reasoning.
 Now I think, "Poor sap is going to pay for that at the tank.
 Oh well, his choice.
 If he wants to make costly choices, its his money."
-I mean, there are still externalities there, but at least it is some existing cost that I can fall back on.
+I mean, there are still externalities there, but at least there is some existing cost to put my mind at ease.
 I no longer feel the anger and need to enforce driving etiquette.

 The best part is I also gained a MPG or two by using the new habits.